potter3/ssh-over-tor-hidden-service/README.md

 sudo apt install -y torsocks  # if not present torsocks ssh -p 22 <USERNAME>@<your_onion>.onion exit
 #username is that of your Linux and your_onion is what you found in your hostname
+# it is -p 22 unless you have a custom port
 ```

 If it connects asks for password it’s working.....